mermaid-js/mermaid/docs/gitgraph.md

  ```
 Look at the diagram, here, all the branches without a specified order are drawn in their order of definition.
-Then, `test4` branch is drawn becuase the order of `1`.
+Then, `test4` branch is drawn because the order of `1`.
-Then, `main` branch is drawn becuase the order of `2`.
+Then, `main` branch is drawn because the order of `2`.
-And, lastly `test1`is drawn becuase the order of `3`.
+And, lastly `test1`is drawn because the order of `3`.

-NOTE: Becuase we have overriden the `mainBranchOrder` to `2`, the `main` branch is not drawn in the begining, instead follows the ordering.
+NOTE: Because we have overridden the `mainBranchOrder` to `2`, the `main` branch is not drawn in the beginning, instead follows the ordering.